Why Travelling Solo Will Change Your Life for the Better

 If someone is bothering you, or pushing your boundaries, you’re allowed to get vocal and say no. Asserting yourself doesn’t mean you’re bitchy, it just means you’re smart enough to stay safe.
 Make sure that you obviously don't get too aggressive, but stand your ground if you need to.

 Now that you know all the ways solo travel will make you an even more awesome person, and how to stay safe doing it, the only question left to answer is...where to next?
-Let us help you decided via the little blue button that leads to amazing places below.
+Let us help you decided via the little red button that leads to amazing places below.